 We have entered into an unsecured revolving demand promissory note with NL pursuant to which, as amended, we agreed to loan NL up to \$40 million.
-Our loans to NL will bear interest at the prime rate less 0.75%, with all principal due on demand on or after March 31, 2015 (and in any event no later than December 31, 2015), with interest payable quarterly.
+Our loans to NL will bear interest at the prime rate less 0.75%, with all principal due on demand on or after March 31, 2016 (and in any event no later than December 31, 2016), with interest payable quarterly.
 The principal amount we lend to NL at any time is at our discretion.
-In 2013, there was no principal outstanding under this promissory note.
-Because these loans were for cash management purposes, our independent directors received periodic reports regarding such loans to NL but we did not ask our independent directors to approve them or amendments to the note.
+In 2014, there was no principal outstanding under this promissory note.
+Because this loan was for cash management purposes, our independent directors received periodic reports regarding this loan to NL but we did not ask our independent directors to approve them or amendments to the note.